Archive for 2011

 The good and the bad

 I’ve been feeling a bit disconnected the past few days.
 I think it’s because things have been weird in my real life, and when I’m dealing with real life stuff I sort of shut down until I process it all.
-Nothing life-shattering has happened, some of it isn’t even bad, just different.
-For some reason, the more I have to blog about the less I want to blog.
+Nothing life-shattering has happened, some of.

 Thursday, February 17, 2011